Authored by the expert who managed and guided the team behind the Australia Property Pack

 Sources: Smart Property Investment, Your Say North Sydney, Reserve Bank of Australia

-11) Interest in large family homes will drop as people choose smaller manageable properties
+11) Interest in large family homes will decline as people choose smaller, more manageable properties

 In Sydney, property prices have skyrocketed, making large family homes a luxury few can afford.